 Environmental Health & Safety at Washington University in St. Louis is dedicated to the protection and conservation of the environment.
-Established federal and state regulations require that the University ensure that hazardous, biohazardous, radioactive, and universal wastes be properly managed.
+Established federal and state regulations require that the University ensure that chemical, infectious, radioactive, and universal wastes be properly managed.

-Questions regarding waste management and disposal can be directed to the University’s trained Hazardous Waste personnel.
+Questions regarding waste management and disposal can be directed to the University’s trained environmental professional personnel.

 Donna Hall - Desk: 935-4650